Julien Vauclair: Playing career

 As a youth, Vauclair played in the 1992 and 1993 Quebec International Pee-Wee Hockey Tournaments with a team from Switzerland.

 Vauclair was drafted 74th overall by the Ottawa Senators of the National Hockey League (NHL) in the 1998 NHL Entry Draft and played one NHL game for the Senators in the 2003–04 NHL season.
 Vauclair has also played in the American Hockey League with the Grand Rapids Griffins and the Binghamton Senators.
 Vauclair began his professional career with Lugano in 1998, and he returned to them in 2004 and has played for them since.

 On June 2, 2019, Vauclair agreed to a one-year contract extension with HC Lugano, stating that this would be his final season of professional hockey.

 On March 26, 2020, Vauclair officially announced his retirement from professional hockey.
 Vauclair played all of his 791 regular season games (273 points) in the National League with HC Lugano, as well as 154 playoffs games (34 points).
 He won 2 NL titles with the team and was named twice to the NL Media Swiss All-Star Team.
-In addition to that, his jersey with the number 3 was to be retired by HC Lugano during in the 2020–21 season, however with the interruption of the COVID-19 pandemic, his jersey was later retired in a game against HC Ajoie on 16 September 2022.
+In addition to that, his jersey with the number 3 was to be retired by HC Lugano in the 2020–21 season, however with the interruption of the COVID-19 pandemic, his jersey was later retired in a game against HC Ajoie on 16 September 2022.